-Prior to an event of default, on each distribution date, the principal distribution amount for the securities will be payable as follows:
+Prior to an event of default, on each distribution date, the principal distribution amount for the notes will be payable as follows:

-Prior to the November 2011 distribution date (also referred to as the "Stepdown Date") or on or after the Stepdown Date if a Subordinate Note Principal Trigger has occurred and remains in effect, the principal distribution amount will be payable to each class of class A securities (other than the class A-IO certificates) sequentially in ascending numerical order (except that principal allocated to the class A-5-1 certificates and class A-5-2 certificates will be paid on a pro rata basis) until each class is paid in full, then, to the class B notes until such class is paid in full, and finally, to the class C notes until such class is paid in full.
-However, when the class A-5-1 certificates and class A-5-2 certificates receive their final payments of principal, payments will be distributed first to the class A-5-1 certificates until the outstanding principal balance of the class A-5-1 certificates has been reduced to zero, and thereafter, all remaining available funds received from the class A-5 notes will be distributed to the class A-5-2 certificates.
+Prior to the August 25, 2014 distribution date (also referred to as the "Stepdown Date") or on or after the Stepdown Date if a Subordinate Note Principal Trigger has occurred and remains in effect, the principal distribution amount will be payable to each class of class A notes (other than the class A-IO notes) sequentially in ascending numerical order until each class is paid in full, then, to the class B notes first to pay any carryover interest and then to pay principal until such class is paid in full, and finally, to the class C notes first to pay any carryover interest and then to pay principal until such class is paid in full.

-On and after the Stepdown Date and so long as no Subordinate Note Principal

-Trigger has occurred and remains in effect:
+On and after the Stepdown Date and so long as no Subordinate Note Principal Trigger has occurred and remains in effect:

-- The Class A Percentage (as defined below) of the principal distribution amount will be payable to the class A securities (in the same order of priority as described in the preceding paragraph) until paid in full; - The Class B Percentage (as defined below) of the principal distribution amount will be payable to the class B notes until paid in full; and - The Class C Percentage (as defined below) of the principal distribution amount will be payable to the class C notes until paid in full.
+- The Class A Percentage (as defined below)

+of the principal distribution amount will be

+payable to the class A notes (in the same

+order of priority as described in the

+preceding paragraph) until paid in full;

+- The Class B Percentage (as defined below) of the principal distribution amount will be payable to the class B notes first to pay any carryover interest and then to pay principal until paid in full; and

+- The Class C Percentage (as defined below) of the principal distribution amount will be payable to the class C notes first to pay any carryover interest and then to pay principal until paid in full.